SazidulAlam47/facebook-login-page/README.md

 # Facebook Login Page

+This repository provides a Facebook Login Page Demo for educational purposes, demonstrating basic authentication principles in web development.
+It allows users to simulate a login process, observe credential handling, and explore key techniques in a controlled environment.

+## ⚠️ Disclaimer

+This project is intended for **ethical hacking and security research**.
+Please use responsibly and only on networks you own or have explicit permission to test.
+The creator takes no responsibility for misuse of this code.

 ## How to Use

 1. **Clone Repository**: Start by cloning this repository to your local machine.